x3art/maydef/README.md

 ## What? ##

 This is a script for MLCC in Litcube's Universe (will not work for normal AP).
-You enable it through a hotkey to run on a dock and it will send MLCC ships to sectors where you have stations that have baddies in them.
+You enable it through a hotkey that opens a configuration menu and it will send MLCC ships to sectors where you have stations that have baddies in them.

 ## How? ##